Collect tax in Europe, Middle East, and Africa

 Report and file your taxes

 Stripe provides reports of your completed tax transactions.
-To access these reports, navigate to the Registrations tab.
+Go to Registrations to access these reports.
 Learn more about the different types of reports.

 You’re responsible for filing and remitting your taxes.
 Stripe doesn’t file taxes on your behalf.